 Clients John Works Well With:

-John works well with adolescents and young adults who lack motivation and responsibility, and struggle to meet their potential in social and academic settings.
+John works well with young adults who lack motivation and responsibility, and struggle to meet their potential in social and academic settings.
 These clients often struggle with anxiety, depression, diminished senses of self-efficacy, and emotional dysregulation.
 John is EMDR trained and specializes in treating issues and struggles related to trauma.
 Many of John's clients come to him "stuck" in their trauma histories.
 John works with them to create a more flexible relationship with their past experience in order to begin to move powerfully in the world again.
 John integrates a strengths-based approach with components of the wilderness context to create dynamic and compelling therapeutic relationships with his clients.